 If you're worried about being solo, and you're thinking that theme parks are better with others, you can still have fun alone.
 When you’re by yourself, you can make all the decisions and go on all the rides you want.
 Plus, you’re free to go around the theme parks and explore as much as you like.
 You’re also free to explore Orlando in general, which is a really beautiful place.

 Orlando isn’t just for kids and even us solo females can have our share of fun and excitement with all the grown-up friendly attractions and activities in Orlando available.
-I hope this article gives you some ideas of things to do besides the theme parks in Orlando.
+I hope this article has given you some ideas of things to do solo in Orlando besides the theme parks.

 Subscribe to Girl about the Globe for monthly solo travel inspiration